DominikGuzei/josoor-main-website/content/blog/en/josoor-in-a-nutshell.md

 United by the vision of a world where refugees feel at home wherever they are, our team is working on a community platform for refugees & supporters all over the world.

-Starting with Josoor Answers and Josoor Connect, we will build several tools to empower  everybody involved in the global refugee crisis so they can realise their full potential.
+Starting with Josoor Answers and Josoor Connect, we will build applications to empower  everybody involved in the global refugee crisis so they can realise their full potential.

 ## Josoor Answers